SanjuEpic/Kaggle_250-birds-species-classification-with-fine-tuned-Resnet-architecture/README.md

 ## Keras tuner
 You can find the link for the documentation of keras tuner here: https://keras-team.github.io/keras-tuner/ We have fine tuned the hyperparameters of the Resnet architecture for finding the best set of hyperparameters and achieved an accuracy of around 95% on validation dataset
-(which was trained for over 3 days)
+(which was trained for over 3 days/140 epochs)

 ## TFlite model
 At last after the model was trained, the saved model was then converted into tflite(Tensorflow lite for small devices)model,